juanuys/juanuys.github.io/_posts/2020-10-21-yesterday-today-and-tomorrow.md

 On that last point, I'll echo Roald Dahl (who echoes Ernest Hemingway):

+{% quote dahl_how_1988 %}
-> I never come back to a blank page; I always finish about halfway through.
+I never come back to a blank page; I always finish about halfway through.
 To be confronted with a blank page is not very nice.
 But Hemingway, a great American writer, taught me the finest trick when you are doing a long book, which is, he simply said in his own words, <span class="highlight">"When you are going good, stop writing."</span>
->
-> (Dahl, Roald.
-1988)
+{% endquote %}

-# References
+# Bibliography

-- ALLEN, David.
-2015.
-Getting Things Done : How to Achieve Stress-Free Productivity .
-New edition.
-London: Piatkus.
-- DEMARCO, Tom and Timothy R. LISTER.
-2013.
-Peopleware : Productive Projects and Teams .
-Third edition.
-Upper Saddle River, NJ: Addison-Wesley.
-- Roald Dahl, 1988, recorded interview, https://www.roalddahl.com/create-and-learn/write/roald-dahl-on-writing (section "How do you keep the story's momentum going?") (accessed 2020-10-21)
+{% bibliography --cited %}

 > This post is part of my [critical reflective journal](/tags#crj).